 Funded by the European Union under the program Horizon 2020, GEDII looks to study the impact of gender diversity on research productivity, quality and innovation which is very unevenly evidenced.

-A program which aims to harness the creative power of sex and gender analysis for innovation and discovery.
+A program which aims to harness the creative power of gender and gender analysis for innovation and discovery.
 Read more here.

 National Institutes of Health